jiange91/lm_compiler/docs/source/user_guide/tutorials/all_in_one.rst

      Applied at: light_opt_layer_7
    ========================================================

-Here Cognify finds ``4`` configurations.
+Here, Cognify finds four valid optimization results as different versions of the workflow.
 You can interprete the results as follows:

 Pareto_1 (config ID to select):
    Represents one of the Pareto-optimal solutions.
 It balances the trade-off between quality and cost effectively: